survivejs/webpack-book/manuscript/optimizing/07_performance.md

 3. Perform hard tweaks after.
 4. Measure impact.

 Sometimes optimizations come with a cost.
 They might make your configuration harder to understand or tie it to a particular solution.
 Often the best optimization is to do less work or do it in a smarter way.
-I'll go through basic directions in the next sections, so you know where to look when it's time to work on build performance.
+I’ll go through basic directions in the next sections, so you know where to look when it’s time to work on build performance.

 ## High-Level Optimizations

-Webpack uses only a single instance by default meaning you won't be able to benefit from a multi-core processor without extra effort.
+Webpack uses only a single instance by default meaning you won’t be able to benefit from a multi-core processor without extra effort.
 This where third party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.

-### parallel-webpack - Run Multiple Webpack's in Parallel
+### parallel-webpack - Run Multiple Webpack’s in Parallel

 *parallel-webpack* allows you to parallelize webpack configuration in two ways.
 Assuming you have defined your webpack configuration as an array, it can run the configurations in parallel.
 In addition to this, *parallel-webpack* can generate builds based on given **variants**.